 When it comes to budgeting, joint accounts—both checking and credit—help simplify your finances.
 That’s because both people’s transactions are now under one account instead of separate ones.
 A joint account can help you both get a view of your financial health as a couple and manage your money as a team.

-Potential con: If either person abuses their card privileges, they may add stress and even resentment to the relationship.
+Potential con: If either person abuses their card privileges, it can add stress and feelings of resentment to the relationship.
 Additionally, if a couple needs to separate or divorce, dealing with joint credit cards can be complicated.

 Tip: Maintain open and honest communication about card use, especially large purchases.
 This will help you stay on track with your budget and financial goals as a couple.